LABOR DAY SALE SAVE 40% NOW!

 Broken Arrhythmia-drum

 Injury to the myocardium occurs from ischemia and reperfusion in the first 24 hours after a myocardial infarction.
 During this time, a common complication is ventricular arrhythmia.
 Additionally, if an arrhythmia significantly disrupts the heart’s normal pumping mechanism, cardiogenic shock, heart failure, and even sudden death may result.
+Within the first 24 hours, arrhythmia is the most common cause of death following a myocardial infarction.

 BEFORE 7 DAYS